Prakhar-Agarwal-byte/RemindMeThere/README.md

 # Remind Me There

 **Remind Me There** is an Android app to create reminders based on geofences.
-You can set up custom geofences and messages, then as you travel into the geofenced area, you'll recieve your custom message as a notification on your device.
+You can set up custom geofences and messages, then as you travel into the geofenced area, you'll receive your custom message as a notification on your device.

+Link for APK file - https://drive.google.com/file/d/10ZrkPqmjM89xUoRi9fn8Y7GaUWA68Pzc/view?usp=sharing

+# Motivation

+We often try to make a list of things that we want to do.
+Like Get groceries from the market, goto a relative's house, purchase a book from the library, etc. All these tasks have one thing in common that they have to perform at a particular place.
+So I thought wouldn't it be better if we could be reminded of our tasks at the right place and at the right time.
+So I created Remind Me There app.
+Now in the app, you can mark a location where you want to be reminded.
+Like you can say remind me to buy groceries when I get to market area or remind me to purchase a book from library when I am near it.

+This saves both time and money because you can do those things when you are near it and not when you reach home and say Oh no!
+I again forgot to bring groceries from the market.
+Mind me it's really a pain in the neck!

-# Uses
+# Technology

+ - Geofence
+ - Kotlin
+ - XML
+ - SharedPreference
+ - Geofence BroadcastReciever
+ - JobIntentService
+ - Google Maps API
+ - Geofencing Client etc.

 Geofences give devices the power to monitor a circular area in the world, and let the device inform you whenever it enters or exits that area.